 - Conduct training on information security awareness, protocols and governance.

-- Develop and test incident response, business continuity or disaster recovery plans and communications plans.
+- Develop and test plans for incident response, business continuity or disaster recovery plans and communications.

 - Develop contractual security requirements for any vendors, cloud providers or other entities that connect to the firm’s network, including notification in the event of a breach.